immunogenomics/HLA_analyses_tutorial/tutorial_association.md

 ### Conditional haplotype test

 First, we extract two-field allele dosages from the imputed genotype after QC.

+We convert the imputed dosages into a table (`.raw` file, rows are samples and columns are alleles ) for these alleles by `plink2`.
+Please note that we use some tricks to avoid having special characters in the alleles such as "*" and ":" by replacing them with "_" (underscore) with `sed` command as shown below.

+e.g., HLA-DRB1*04:01 will be converted to HLA-DRB1_04_01

 ```bash
 sed 1d data_assoc/converted.info | grep "^HLA_" | cut -f1,5 | grep ":" | awk '{if($2>0.7)print $1}' > QCed_HLA_tf.txt